Sporanox Coupon & Prices

 - Severe allergic reactions to the medication

-- Congestive heart failure (a buildup of fluid around the heart that stops it beating properly)
+- Congestive heart failure (a buildup of fluid around the heart that stops it from beating properly)

-- Liver problems including reduced liver function and liver failure
+- Liver problems include reduced liver function and liver failure

 - Temporary or permanent hearing loss

 - Severe skin reactions that can cause pustules, blisters, fever, and muscle aches